scottzach1/Project-Beans/project_requirement/project-requirement.md

 source code will be freely available to the public both for viewing and editing.
 This is an important factor in the design of the hardware and software systems since it imposes certain restrictions that the project team has to work around.
-Despite the restrictions, making the project open source allows the project to be improved upon by other individuals outside of the project team, and hopefully, provoke continued interest for the wider rocketry community.
+Despite these restrictions, making the project open source allows the project to be improved upon by other individuals outside of the project team, and hopefully, provoke continued interest for the wider rocketry community.